An environment for learning.

 At St. Mark’s we strive to provide a happy, caring, challenging and secure environment where every child will enjoy school work and feel a sense of achievement.
 We value each child’s achievements and these are celebrated with the whole school.
 Good educational practice acknowledges the wholeness of the child; the sensitive nurturing of a spiritual and moral frame work for life is seen by us as an essential part of that unity.
 We aim to provide a curriculum which is broad and balanced and relevant to each child’s needs which is delivered through our Integrated Curriculum and follows the National Curriculum.
 We believe that a partnership between parents and school is vital in enabling each child to reach their potential.
 Homework and home learning projects play an important part in effective learning and we have a carefully graduated homework policy.

 The school’s philosophy of upholding positive values and good behaviour is very important.
 Partnership with parents is essential in maintaining this.
-If a child is failing to respond to our discipline we would involve the parents at an early stage.
-Our school ethos is led by our CIRCLE Values.
+Our school ethos is led by our CIRCLE Values and we use these principles as a tool for discussion with out children if things go wrong.

 Your child’s progress